Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Prime Hydration Drink

-There’s a few things to think about when it comes to the range of Prime drinks: caffeine, branch chain amino acids, and sucralose.
+There are a few things to think about when it comes to the range of Prime drinks: caffeine, branch chain amino acids, and artificial sweeteners.

-The caffeine content is the biggest concern to me about Prime Energy.
+The amount of caffeine content is the biggest concern to me about Prime Energy.

 Unlike a typical sports drink that is designed to replace electrolytes lost in sweat and prevent dehydration, Prime Energy has a caffeine content of more than two and a half cans of Red Bull.